Unveiling the Spirit

 Author/Coach

-Stephanie Kekeocha was born and raised in Chicago, IL.
+Stephanie K. was born and raised in Chicago, IL.
 She has a bachelor’s degree in Liberal Arts and Sciences from University of Illinois at Chicago (UIC) and various coaching certifications. (read more)

-Do you have questions about Christianity or God and his role in your life?
+Got questions about Christianity, God, or his role in your life?

 Could you use a spiritual perspective on a problem or your relationship issues?

-Send Stephanie K. your questions and get a free 15 min call to talk it over.
-She'll be happy to help you see things in a different light.
+Send me your questions and get a free 15 min call to talk it over.
+I'll be happy to help you see things in a different light.

 Ask Stephanie K.

-Sign-up for a free coaching session & get started finding the peace and fulfillment you were designed to have.
+Sign-up for a free coaching session & get started finding the encouragement and direction you need to start a new path.

 sign up